Asking the right questions can transform your life.

 3. Visualizing.
 How often do you get stuck when you visualize?
 It’s almost like the software in your brain malfunctions (Microsoft Windows, is that you?).
 Asking questions to guide your mind will help eliminate this stuckness.
 Most people don’t believe they can even visualize properly.
 Realize that we’re all different.
-I mostly feel my visualizations.
-For some of you, you’ll know exactly what I’m talking about, but for others, not really.
-Everyone can visualize, so use it to your advantage.
+You may feel your visualizations.
+Some may hear them.
+A question to help you explore this might be: What piece of wisdom do I need to see right now?

 4. Enhancing feelings.
 When you’ve felt a change, bask in the feeling and let it build.
 Get curious about how your body feels.
 If you really want to take it to the next level, ask yourself this simple question “how would I feel like if this feeling was 10 times stronger?”
 You can exchange 10 with any number you want.
 Experiment and find your magic number.
 I like to start at two and keep multiplying until I feel too good to care.

 5. Solving problems.
-With my recent move to Spain, there have been a lot of things that needed taking care of.
+When we spent a year in Spain, and when we moved there, there have been a lot of things that needed taking care of.
 It was like a mini-problem circus was in town.
 By asking questions like “how can I solve this effectively?” and “can I do anything about this now?”
 I was able to remain somewhat relaxed while solving all the incoming tasks.

 7. Staying focused.
 There are several ways you can approach increasing your focus with questions.
-You can go with a question like “how would I feel if I was completely focused?” or you could use something along the lines of “how would I act if I was focused?”.
-Different people will react to different questions, so trust yourself and for gods sake, experiment.
+You can go with a question like “What if I didn’t have to feel focused in order to get this done?” or you could use something along the lines of “How would I act if I was focused?”
+Different people will react to different questions, so trust yourself and experiment.
 I am just throwing out examples, so do not think that they are the only questions that work.
 I constantly change the questions I ask myself depending on how I feel.
 The more you do this, the better you’ll get.

 How to Start